Baby’s just been born, they’re facing the world for the first time ‒ the last thing they need now is baby acne!

 It could be that the anti-microbial properties in breast milk might help any newborn acne that is caused by infection or bacteria.

 However, there have been no scientific studies to support this – and it may not work at all.

 In fact, most acne is not actually caused by bacteria in the first place.
 The main culprit?
 Probably hormones.

 Should you be worried about baby acne?

-All of those pimples and bumps should clear up by themselves after only a matter of weeks.
+All of those baby pimples and little bumps on baby’s face should clear up by themselves after only a matter of weeks.